OpenVoiceOS/community-docs/docs/gs_first_boot.md

 ![](https://raw.githubusercontent.com/OpenVoiceOS/ovos_assets/master/Images/iPhone%20-%20WiFi%20setup%20filled-in.PNG)

-If everything went fine, you will soon see the green "connected" screen on your OpenVoiceOS device.
+If everything went fine, you will soon see the green "connected" screen, Buildroot only, on your OpenVoiceOS device.
+The Raspbian image does NOT have a completed prompt

 ### On Device Setup

+**Not avaliable on headless images**

 Choosing this option allows you to set up your Wi-Fi network straight on your OpenVoiceOS device.
 If selected a screen with the available networks will be shown on your OpenVoiceOS device.